keanecodes/2023-js-intermediate-bounty/README.md

 Interestingly, I came to know of this library while inspecting elements on the official tiktok.com website.
 I'm not sure why, but most of the tiktok clones found online (at the time of writing) aren't using this library to achieve the swiping effect.
 ### 6. styled-components
 Why not tailwindcss?
 I understand it's all the hype right now, but I just work faster with css and prefer to keep my html clean.

+## Acknowledgements
+This project was forked from another TikTok clone to speed up development process.
+However, I still spent a substancial amount of time to research to make various adjustments and improvements that are relevant to the bounty rerequirements.
+I've also included wherever possible the sources of inspirations in the writeup.